princeamitlali/computer-pointer-controller/README.md

+This projet a completed during UDACITY Nano degree program in which we were using models to make faster decision on computer vision tasks.

 # Computer Pointer Controller

 Computer Pointer Controller is an application that uses gaze detection from your input whether it is a camera or pre recorder video to control and track your mouse pointer.